LucasMaciel7/Mikrotik-MTCRE/README.md

 Inside the NSSA area, you can be learning the ospf routes equal to totally stub or stuby, blocking LSAs type 3 and type 5.
 But the difference is you can insert route static from NSSA area to Area backbone.
 This area normally don't more used, but is good you learning it.

-# OSPF broadcast
+# OSPF Broadcast
-In broadcast network its necessary was a DR and BDR
+In the broadcast network its necessary was a DR and BDR

 ## DR (Designeted Router)
 ### `224.0.0.5` All routes
 When the DR or BDR to need comunicate with all router, he used the broadcast band `224.0.0.5` for you to comunicate

 ### `224.0.0.6` just DR and BDR
 When an router in broadcast network need to comunicate with DR ou BDR, he used the broadcast band `224.0.0.6` for to comunitcate with DR or BDR

 ## BDR (Backup Designeted Router)
 How the name said he is the backup from DR

 ## Election DR and BDR
 - More priority
 - Priority 0 never has to Elected
 - If priority equal or bigger from RouterID
 - If undefined Router ID he used minor active ip
 - 255 Bigger value priority

 # OSPF Point to point
 In Point to point network dont have make sense to election DR an BDR because it is link beetwen two routers.
 So because it we dont have form adjacency with every routers just with the router at link.

 # Type Routers